 DC's defining sausage: a coarse-ground, lightly-smoked half-pork, half-beef link, split lengthwise on the griddle and tucked into a steamed bun under chili, mustard and onions.

 The half-smoke was born on U Street.
 Ben Ali and his wife Virginia opened Ben's Chili Bowl at 1213 U Street NW in August 1958, in a former silent-movie house, and built the chili half-smoke into the city's defining sandwich.
 The link itself, larger and coarser than a hot dog and lightly smoked before being grilled, has been made for Ben's by Manger Packing in Maryland for decades.
-The U Street riots of April 1968 left Ben's as one of the few neighbourhood businesses standing; the room fed protestors, fire crews and reporters around the clock.
-Anthony Bourdain, Barack Obama and most US senators have eaten one.
-Weenie Beenie in Arlington has its own claim to predating Ben's by a few years, but the chili-half-smoke template at Ben's is the canonical DC dish.
+The U Street riots of April 1968 left Ben's as one of the few neighbourhood businesses standing.
+Weenie Beenie in Arlington claims to predate Ben's by a few years, but the chili-half-smoke template at Ben's remains the canonical DC dish.

 3 editor picks for Half-smoke in Washington DC, ranked by editorial score.
 All Washington DC signature dishes · Half-smoke across every city.